 CertainTeed - Known for their Landmark and Landmark Pro architectural shingle lines.
 CertainTeed offers a SureStart PLUS warranty program with extended coverage for labor and materials.

-Here’s exactly what to expect when you hire us for a roof replacement:
+Here’s exactly what to expect from a network roofer on a replacement:

-1. Free inspection and estimate - We inspect your roof thoroughly, document all damage, and provide a written quote.
-If you’ve had storm damage, we can work with your insurance adjuster during the inspection.
+1. Free inspection and estimate - The roofer inspects your roof thoroughly, documents all damage, and provides a written quote.
+If you’ve had storm damage, they can work with your insurance adjuster during the inspection.

-2. Material selection - We review shingle options, colors, and warranty tiers with you.
-We can bring sample boards so you can see how different options look against your home’s exterior.
+2. Material selection - You review shingle options, colors, and warranty tiers together, with sample boards available so you can see how different options look against your home’s exterior.

-3. Scheduling - Once you approve the estimate, we schedule your replacement.
+3. Scheduling - Once you approve the estimate, the roofer schedules your replacement.
 Most jobs are scheduled within one to two weeks of approval.

-4. Tear-off - Our crew removes all existing roofing material down to the decking.
-We inspect the decking for any rot or damage and replace affected boards before installing new materials.
+4. Tear-off - The crew removes all existing roofing material down to the decking, inspects the decking for any rot or damage, and replaces affected boards before installing new materials.

-5. Underlayment and ice barrier - We install appropriate underlayment and ice-and-water shield at all eaves and penetrations before any shingles go down.
+5. Underlayment and ice barrier - The crew installs appropriate underlayment and ice-and-water shield at all eaves and penetrations before any shingles go down.

 6. Shingle installation - Shingles are installed per manufacturer specifications to preserve warranty coverage.
 All flashing at chimneys, vents, and valleys is replaced or properly sealed.

-7. Cleanup - We clean up all debris, use magnetic rollers in your yard and driveway to collect loose nails, and haul away everything.
+7. Cleanup - The crew clears all debris, uses magnetic rollers in your yard and driveway to collect loose nails, and hauls away everything.

-8. Final inspection - We walk the completed roof with you, answer any questions, and provide your warranty documentation.
+8. Final inspection - Dom walks the completed roof with you, answers any questions, and provides your warranty documentation.

 Most residential replacements are completed in a single day.
 Larger or more complex roofs may require two days.